MarkusMusch/backtest/README.md

 #### Single Strategy Backtest

-We backtest the continuation trade strategy.
-For this we import the ContinuationTrade class like this:
+To encapsulate the tradable tickers, timeframes and strategies, we collect each of those in an ```Enum```, respectively.

-If you want to trade markets that are not included in the current code, make sure to define them in the Assets.py module and import them.
+If you want to trade markets that are not included in the current code, make sure to define them in the Tickers Enum module and download the necessary price data.

+Currently, there is support for perpetual futures on the 9 different BUSD pairs you can see bellow.

 ```Python
 class Tickers(Enum):